Discharge Information

 - Palliative care

-- A hospital in your local community
+- Another hospital in your local community

 Speak with any member of your care team.
 They are here to support you.